LIFE IN RESIDENCE

 You'll be joining a vibrant community of new students creating a rich first-year experience together.

-Get a window into what it's like to live at Concordia.
+Get a window into what life is like living on campus.

 Alison Rowley